 - Uninsured/underinsured motorist property damage: $25,000 per accident

-The first two North Carolina auto insurance limits relate to the damage caused to others and their property during an accident where you’re at fault.
+The first two North Carolina auto insurance state limits relate to the damage caused to others and their property during an accident where you’re at fault.
 The other two cover damage done to your vehicle by an uninsured motorist.

 If you want additional protection for your vehicle, medical bills, and other related expenses, you will need to add that coverage to your policy.
 We recommend this approach, if you’re financially able.
 Why?

-Because North Carolina is an at-fault state, you’re responsible for any accident you cause.
+Because North Carolina is an at-fault state, you’re responsible for any car accident you cause.
 If damages exceed the amount your insurance covers, you will be held personally liable.
 That’s one reason why it’s not always wise to have just the minimum coverage car insurance in North Carolina.

 Consider carrying some of these coverages, as well: